hailo-ai/Hailo-Application-Code-Examples/runtime/python/lane_detection/README.md

 ================

 This example performs lane detection using a Hailo8 device.
-It receives an input video and annotates it.
+It receives an input video and annotates it with the lane detection coordinates.

 ![output GIF example](lane_det_output.gif)